Dylan-Dotti/PokeAPI-Converter/README.md

-# PokeAPI-Converter
+# PokéAPI-Converter

-Python scripts that transfer data from the PokeAPI(https://pokeapi.co/) to a MongoDB database.
+Python scripts that transfer data from the PokéAPI(https://pokeapi.co/) to a MongoDB database.